canjs/can-define/docs/types.propDefinition.md

     A `get` definition makes the property __computed__ which means it will not be enumerable by default.

-    @option {can.Map.prototype.define.serialize} serialize Specifies the behavior of the property when [can-define/map/map::serialize serialize] is called.
+    @option {can-define.types.serialize} serialize Specifies the behavior of the property when [can-define/map/map::serialize serialize] is called.

     By default, serialize does not include computed values.
 Properties with a `get` definition are computed and therefore are not added to the result.
 Non-computed properties values are